cxd4/trig/README.md

 * If the Law of Sines fails, the given data cannot represent a valid triangle.
 * Each angle of any triangle must be greater than arccos(+1) (0) and less than arccos(-1) (180 degrees).
 * The combination of any two sides must always be longer than the third, remaining side.
 The Law of Co-Sines can be used to prove this by minimizing and maximizing the domain of arccos() to the range limits -1 and +1, which will simplify to a perfect square trinomial set equal to the square of the third side.

+### The Angle-Side-Side Case

+Unlike with the AAS (Angle-Angle-Side), ASA, SAS and SSS cases, this combination might be insufficient information for solving.
+With the exception of special patterns (such as the two known sides revealing an isosceles triangle), it is difficult to know whether a real solution to a triangle even exists or if there are two solutions, in which only these three things are known:  an angle measure, the length of a side next to the angle, and another side lined up after the angle and previous side.

+Right now, this project makes no attempt to solve triangles with only the Angle-Side-Side combination of known parameters, but there are certain ways to determine when it can and when it can't be done.